GoodKlaus/5007-project/README.md

 node uiserver.js
 ```

 ### Note: Without backend server for now, all the information (address, timing, etc.) are hard-coded.
+And the Google Map search is not utilized.